Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Expand-built-in-archetype-definitions.md

 This page describes how to deploy Enterprise-scale with a basic configuration based mainly on module defaults, including guidance on how to expand the built-in archetype definitions.

+> NOTE: This feature is available from version 0.2.0.

 We will use the `es_landing_zones` configuration as an example.

 The built-in definition contains the following settings: